 Addendum: Kilauea Oz's next show was unremarkable.
 The content was similar to most of the others, and the audience did not notice a difference.
 Mayonnaise Head Oz's episode did not air yet.
 I suggest that you hold the mayo.

 OK, I've wasted five minutes of your time.
 Guilty as charged.
 But at least I didn't collect 250 waste samples from 31 pools and tubs in Canada to look for pee that was guaranteed to be there.

 At the very least, I can answer my own question.

 (1) ACE makes up about 10 percent of the artificial sweetener market in the US.
 It was chosen as a surrogate marker for pool urine because it is chemically stable.
-Aspartame would be a more logical choice, but whatever survives your stomach is quickly metabolized in the blood.
-There would be none in the urine.
+Aspartame would be a more logical choice because of its wide use, but it doesn't even survive your stomach let alone your bloodstream blood.
+Because of metabolism, there is none in the urine.

 (2) The concentration of ACE measured ranged from 30 to 7110 ng/L. To put this in perspective, 30 nanograms is 0.00003 mg.
 A grain of salt weighs 0.3 mg.
 So, at the lowest measured concentration, it would take 10,000 liters, or 2,640 gallons of pool water (a quarter of the pool) to get the same amount of ACE that would equal the weight of one grain of salt in one liter of water.